StefanLeng/gurps-gridless/README.md

 3. Support for non square tokens and all token sizes.

-4. Foundry rotates tokens around its center, with GURPS the token should rotate around its head.
-Therefor, this module allows you to shift the center of rotation.
+With version 0.6 for Foundry 12 I had to remove the following fetures

+1. _Shift the center of rotation_.
+With Foundry 12 the center of rotation can nativly shifted with the Anchor X and Y settings on the appearace tab.

-5. The default Foundry scaling for token images is wired for non square tokens.
-This module changes so that the token image scales with tihe longest token dimension.
+2. _fixing Foundry scaling for token images that the token image scales with tihe longest token dimension_.
+This is not longer possible and not desirable anyway.
+Foundry 12 will scale the image to fit into the token dimension.
+If your token immage has the same aspect ratio as the token, this will be OK.
+If your immage is square (common for token art meant for D&D) you have to adjust the scale of the immage by the aspect ratio.
+See below for examples.

-6. Rotate token art to face in the correct direction (downward) inside the token border.
-The About Face rotation offset will instead rotate the wohle token incl. border.
+3. _Rotate token art to face in the correct direction (downward) inside the token border_.
+This is not longer possible with Foundry 12 in some situations.
+It was quite hacky anyway.
+Use downward facing Token Images as recommendet by Foundry. if nessesary use an image editing programm to rotate the images beforhand.

 Configuration: